Redha-ALLICHE/clusterwiselmm/README.md

 <!-- badges: end -->

-The goal of clusterwiselmm is to provide a geometrical clusterwise method for multi-level models (lmm)
+The goal of clusterwiselmm is to provide geometrical clusterwise method for multi-level models (lmm)

 ## Installation